zkrising/Tachi/docs/docs/api/routes/users.md

 ### Example

 !!! note
-	`zkldi` is the username for the user with userID 1.
+	`zkrising` is the username for the user with userID 1.

 	it's also the username of the person writing these docs.
 Hi!

 #### Request
 ```
-GET /api/v1/users/zkldi
+GET /api/v1/users/zkrising
 OR
 GET /api/v1/users/1
 OR
-GET /api/v1/users/zkLDI (It's case insensitive!)
+GET /api/v1/users/zkrising (It's case insensitive!)
 OR
 GET /api/v1/users/me IF authenticated as userID 1.
 ```